pabsan-0/nvds-meta/README.md

 - Nvidia Deepstream (`nvinfer` prepared beforehand)

-All of the code in here should run out of the box on [NVDS-Lite](https://bitbucket.org/fadacatec-ondemand/nvds-lite/src/master/) environment.
+All of the code in here should run out of the box on [NVDS-Lite](https://bitbucket.org/fadacatec-ondemand/nvds-lite/src/master/) environment (adding `--ipc=host` to docker run launcher might be needed to run some examples).

 ## Repository contents